good

 95%

-Avast Antivirus cuts a very fine figure in both areas: AV-Test awarded it perfect scores in both categories, whereas the program aced the performance test from AV-Comparatives, collecting 90 from 100 points.
+Avast Antivirus cuts a very fine figure in both areas: AV-Test awarded it perfect scores in both categories, whereas the program aced the performance test from AV-Comparatives, taking 90 out of 100 points.

-The most recent real-world protection test (February-May 2021) withheld a third star from the software owing to an overabundance of false positives and a few security vulnerabilities.
+The February-May 2021 real-world protection test withheld a third star from the software owing to an above-average number of false positives and several security vulnerabilities.
 All the same, 99.9% of attacks were neutralized, with the remaining 0.1% dependent upon user behavior.

 Performance-inhibiting full system scan

-Avast Antivirus required around 45 minutes to perform a full scan on our system during the assessment.
-Unfortunately, we noticed a considerable dip in our computer's performance with surfing, opening programs, or copying files all adversely affected.
+Avast Antivirus needed about 45 minutes to complete a full scan of our system.
+Unfortunately, we noticed a considerable dip in our computer's performance when surfing, opening programs, or copying files.

-The third-party testing labs awarded Avast Antivirus high scores in terms of both security and performance, a conclusion that we can throw our support behind as well.
-The only negative is that, while reliable, a full system scan with Avast Antivirus can adversely impact your computer's performance, making it difficult to perform regular tasks while scanning.
+The third-party testing labs awarded Avast Antivirus high security and performance scores and our experience confirms their findings.
+The only negative is that, while reliable, a full system scan with Avast Antivirus might slow down your computer's performance and make it difficult to perform routine tasks.

 Visit Website*